setms/book/docs/requirements/analysis.md

 Most people suggest to write requirements as use cases consisting of scenarios and to do so in text form.
 Use cases and their scenarios describe processes in which the software plays a role.
-Rather than text, it makes sense to model these processes using some process model.
+Rather than text, it makes sense to model these processes using _to-be_ process models.
-This corresponds to the _abstraction_ phase of the engineering [design process](../introduction/engineering.md#design-process) where the engineer uses models to get to a design.
+This corresponds to the _abstraction_ phase of the engineering [design process](../introduction/engineering.md#design-process) where the engineer uses models to formalize the problem and get to solutions.

 Whatever notation you decide to use to model processes, you'll run into the problem that SMEs aren't well-versed in it.
 This makes it hard for them to check the model.